Our Services

 If you're experiencing cataplexy dropping my fork while eating and laughing, pay attention to the emotional trigger.
 Sudden muscle weakness brought on by laughter is a hallmark feature of cataplexy, most commonly linked to narcolepsy type 1.

-While dropping a fork occasionally isn't alarming, repeated emotion-triggered weakness deserves medical evaluation—especially if you also have excessive sleepiness or choking during meals.
+While dropping a fork occasionally isn't alarming, repeated emotion-triggered weakness deserves medical evaluation—especially if you also have excessive sleepiness or any episodes of choking when eating that concern you.

 Most importantly, speak to a doctor about anything that could be serious or life-threatening.
 If symptoms involve loss of consciousness, repeated choking, or sudden neurological changes, seek medical care promptly.